-Like other drugs of abuse, oxycodone can be abused by injection and orally.
-Individuals who abuse oxycodone usually do so in one of three ways: crushing the tablet to snort, chewing the tablet, or crushing and dissolving the tablet into water for injection.
+Like other drugs of use, oxycodone can be used by injection and orally.
+Individuals who use oxycodone usually do so in one of three ways: crushing the tablet to snort, chewing the tablet, or crushing and dissolving the tablet into water for injection.

 Changing the method of administration of oxycodone is common, especially with extended-release versions of the drug in order to achieve a faster onset of effects.
 Doing so can significantly increase the risk of overdose because the extended-release tablets are much stronger when used all at once.

 Some individuals may also mix oxycodone with alcohol, which can be a fatal combination.